-29. GUIDELINES FOR PROFESSIONAL USE OF TECHNOLOGICAL DEVICES IN HEALTHCARE
+GUIDELINES FOR PROFESSIONAL USE OF TECHNOLOGICAL

+DEVICES IN HEALTHCARE

 Technological devices are increasingly an important tool in education and healthcare as a means of accessing information and calculating equations commonly used in healthcare.
 However, these devices can be inappropriate and unprofessional when utilized in improper forums.
-The Department of Respiratory Therapy maintains the right to regulate the use of these devices in class, laboratory, and clinical settings as outlined in this policy.
-For this policy, technological devices are defined as any technological device used for communication, retrieval or storage of information, accessing the internet, or creating photographs/videos.
+The College of Health Professions and Wellness maintains the right to regulate the use of these devices in class, laboratory, and clinical settings as outlined in this policy.
+For the purpose of this policy, technological devices are defined as any technological device used for communication, retrieval, or storage of information, accessing the internet, or creating photographs/videos.
 Examples of such devices are, but not limited to cellular phones, or tablet/laptop computers.
 No cellular phones are to be used in the classroom or lab settings unless approved by the course instructor for educational purposes.
 Cellular phones or approved technological devices may be used in clinical settings for clinical resource purposes per instructor and agency guidelines and may be accessed in non-patient care areas only.
 Students are strictly prohibited from using cell phones for personal communication (calls or text messages) in a clinical setting unless explicitly approved by the instructor.
 Cellular phones or any electronic device shall not be used for taking photographs/videos/recordings of any kind in a clinical setting.
 The storage of data on any technological device that compromises patient privacy or confidentiality is strictly prohibited.
 Cellular phones brought into class, lab, or clinical must remain in a non-audible, vibration mode or the OFF position.
-Emergency calls may be routed through the College office.
-Staff will forward all emergency messages when possible.

-All electronic devices are strictly forbidden in testing or test review settings.
+All unapproved electronic devices are strictly forbidden in testing or test review settings.